 The Experiential Learning Office notifies students whenever internships become available through the newsletter.
 This usually happens before each semester begins (for school year internships) and when the school year ends (for summer internships).

-Carefully read through all the internship postings and choose the ones you think align the most with your values, career plans, and field of interest.
+Carefully read through all internship postings and choose the ones you think align the most with your values, career plans, and field of interest.

 3. Write your Resume and Cover Letter